Kitten FAQ

 How do I pay for my kitten?

 We prefer payments to be made by postal order, cash, direct bank transfer or Paypal payment (including Credit Cards) when you come to collect your kitten from us.
-If this is not possible, we will accept cheque, but would need to see ID with an address and the same name as is shown on the cheque, and a cheque guarantee card, and would prefer to have had a cheque for at least 25% of the purchase price clear before you come to collect the kitten.
-Alternatively, you can pay by cheque and take your kitten on the same day, but we will retain all paperwork relating to the kitten's ownership until the cheque has cleared.
+If this is not possible, we will accept cheque, but would need to see ID with an address and the same name as is shown on the cheque, and would require a deposit of at least 25% to have cleared before before you come to collect the kitten.

 Are show kittens more expensive than pet kittens?

 Absolutely not - our show cats are all pets first and foremost, and we would expect yours to be the same.
 Whether a cat conforms more closely to the breed standard or not does not affect how much it should be loved and cared for as a pet.
-Also, although we can say that a kitten looks like it should be a good example, cat can (and do) change substantially as they grow up, and a kitten that looks excellent at 13 weeks can become mediocre as an adult.
+Also, although we can say that a kitten looks like it should be a good example, cats can (and do) change substantially as they grow up, and a kitten that looks excellent at 13 weeks can become mediocre as an adult.
 In an ideal world, we would like to see all of our kittens being shown, regardless of their 'quality' in show terms.
 We know from our own showing that it is still great fun showing a poorer example - you get to meet the same great people and be part of the show 'world', and a nice temperament will outweigh a lot of faults in a neuter!
+This is particularly true, now that there is the 'Pedigree Pet' section, which is judged purely on temperament on condition, meaning that the 'quality' in terms of type does not matter.

 Can I choose my kitten's name?